We may earn affiliate commissions for the recommended products. Learn more.

 astrill windows

-Functionality-wise, there are many low-level features, which aren't available on most consumer VPNs.
-In other words, if you have the desire to disable DHCP and change DNS settings to make VPN connection sharing possible - this may be the VPN for you.
+Functionality-wise, there are many low-level features, that aren't available on most consumer VPNs.
+In other words, if you have the desire to disable DHCP and change DNS settings to make VPN connection sharing possible, - this may be the VPN for you.

-On the flip side, if you're a glamorous noob looking for something intuitive (understandable!), Astrill's apps can ruin your experience.
+On the other hand, if you’re a beginner looking for something easy to use, Astrill’s apps might be frustrating.

 macOS